 Kind of infrastructure Stakeholders involved Components needed Who will pilot?
 When?
 Improved documentation processes Current users; consider if someone new to community would be good beta tester/reviewer Standardized style for all documentation Centralized location for all documentation.
-Mechanism to submit proposed changes Notifications for changes Person name, Q1 Year Code of Conduct Consider reaching out to those new in community who could use a small - Create small team - Review sample codes - Create draft Person name, Q3 Year engagement opportunity to get more involved - Share for feedback - Pilot and seek feedback - Revise as necessary - Set up review schedule --- ---
+Mechanism to submit proposed changes Notifications for changes Person name, Q1 Year Code of Conduct Consider reaching out to those new in community who could use a small w in community - Review sample codes engagement opportunity to get more involved - Share for feedback - Pilot and seek feedback - Revise as necessary - Set up review schedule --- ---